mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ But things get even better.
 Let's test the diagnostics.

 ^ Let's add back an overloaded case name, put the test in record mode again, and re-run the test.
 A new `diagnostics` closure was automatically inserted into the test.
-This shows exactly where the diagnostic was emitted, inline the line, column and even range.
+This shows exactly where the diagnostic was emitted inline, at the line, column and even range.

 ---